top of page

 Getting there: Take the Metro to the Pyramide stop.
 Adjacent to the Metro station is the Stazione Porta San Paolo which operates the regional trains.
 Take the Roma-Lido train line, direction of Cristoforo Colombo, and get off at Ostia Antica.
 Trains leave about every 15 minutes and the journey takes about half an hour.
 The good news is your combined ATAC ticket (info on this below under Useful Tips) can be used for all parts of this trip too.
 Entrance to the site is €8 but an additional €2 is charged for a site map which you will definitely need.

-This is the fantastic Centrale Montemartini - a gallery of Classical Greek and Roman sculpture housed and displayed in the most unlikely setting: an industrial power plant.
+You can also find fantastic galleries with no crowds when you wander off teh beaten path in Rome.
+This is Centrale Montemartini - a gallery of Classical Greek and Roman sculpture housed and displayed in the most unlikely setting: an industrial power plant.
 It shouldn't work but it really does and is an absolute must-visit when in Rome.
 This is one of the Capitoline Museums: in 1997 when part of the main collection had to be moved from the museums on Capitoline Hill due to restructuring works, a new home was sought to display them temporarily.
 This took the form of a carefully curated exhibition entitled The Machines and the Gods where the high-art of Classical times was displayed among the functional and industrial objects from the first public electricity plant in Rome.

 This was a highly innovative and, as it turns out, very successful venture.
 When the sculptures were returned to their home on Capitoline Hill in 2005, the decision was made to keep this on as a permanent space to house many of their recent acquisitions.
 I'm so glad they did as it's a wonderful setting and the juxtaposition of the old and the new allows you to experience the sculpture in a completely new way.
 Even the way in which the individual sculptures are placed and mounted is modern - in some instances, instead of using traditional plinths, the work is supported by steel rods.
 It allows for a more dynamic experience of the work and in my opinion is a far more engaging way of presenting sculpture.